 Mutual TLS sender constrained access to protected resources ensures that only the party in possession of the private key corresponding to the certificate can utilize the access token to get access to the associated resources.
 Such a constraint is unlike the case of the basic bearer token described in [RFC6750], where any party in possession of the access token can use it to access the associated resources.
-Mutual TLS sender constrained access prevents the use of stolen access tokens by binding the access token to the client's certificate.
+Mutual TLS sender constrained access binds the access token to the client's certificate thus preventing the use of stolen access tokens or replay of access tokens by unauthorized parties.

-Mutual TLS sender constrained access tokens and mutual TLS client authentication are distinct mechanisms that can don't necessarily need to be deployed together.
+Mutual TLS sender constrained access tokens and mutual TLS client authentication are distinct mechanisms that don't necessarily need to be deployed together.